Mr-Smyth/circles/README.md

 ## Home Page
 The Home screen opens with the site logo prominant mid screen.
-This sits on a circular gradient sky blue background, which i choose to best match mythe site logo.
+This sits on a circular gradient sky blue background, which i choose to best match the site logo.
 The search bar which sits under the logo, has a subtle hover effect, and opens into a small search form when clicked.
 The search form will search MongoDb, for any or all of the entered data, and return a list of results.

 These results are in the form of a collapsible list, each result shows the full name and the Date of Birth - the 2 key pieces of information for finding the person you want.
-When the collapsible is clicked, any information relating to that person will be displayed, to give greater clarification, and confirm that you are selecting the correct 'John Smith'!
+When the collapsible is clicked, more information relating to that person will be displayed, to give greater clarification, and confirm that you are selecting the correct 'John Smith'!

+It is paramount that the page is simple, the process has been made simple so the Home page must be a prelude to this.

 [Back to Index](#index)
 ## Add Person Page
 ### Step 1 of 5
-This is selected either from the menu, or may become an option when a person is not found.
+This is selected from the menu.
 The page includes common navigation, and a reduced logo pushed to the top left.
-A clear heading, shows the user what page they are on, and clear indication of the stage they are at.
+A clear heading, shows the user what page they are on, and clear indication of the stage they are at, in the guided Add Person process.
 This page includes a detailed form for the user to fill in, to create a person in Circles.
 Clicking on Add Person, will perform the above CRUD, and will automatically take the user to step 2 - Edit Parents.
 Clicking skip, will take the user to the next step - Edit Spouse.